rjpgt/gophercisestext/Exercise_1.md

 We create a file named *main.go* in the directory *src/github.com/gophercises/quiz/* in our GOPATH.

 A reasonable default for the quiz file name is *problems.csv*.
 But we shall allow the user to enter another name as an option.
 For this we shall be using the `flag` package.
-We start our program by assigning a variable the csv file name.
+We start our program by assigning a variable for the csv file name.

 ```Go